Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Experiment

+\B{Depth.} To evaluate our method on Depth modality, we compare with~\cite{mft} and Resnet-18, Resnet-50, as the baseline functions, where our method outperforms the state of the art.
+Since depth has only one channel, it's duplicated into 3 channels as the input when using Depth only.
+The result is reported in the bottom section of Table.\ref{tab:table1}.

 Table~\ref{tab:table2} provides the results on the DISFA dataset.
-For DIFSA, following the protocol in ~\cite{eac, srerl}, we do not train the model from scratch, but fine-tune the model trained on BP4D.
-Our method is comparable with the state-of-the-art method.
+The performance is evaluated on 8 action units, in line with prior works~\cite{eac,dsin,jaa,srerl,sev,hmpps_2021,au_transformer,ksrl}.
+For DIFSA, following the protocol in ~\cite{eac, srerl}, we do not train the model from scratch, but fine-tune the model from training on BP4D.
+Our method achieves the state-of-the-art where only slightly less than KSRL~\cite{ksrl}.